-Recording Secretary
+□ Recording S becretary

-Director or designated administrator
+☐ Director or d designated administrator

-Elected Board member
+☐ Elected Boa ard member

-□ Access denied □ Access unavailable.
+☐ Access denied ☐ Access unavailable.
 Verbatim recording requested is older than 18 months and was destroyed pursuant to 5 ILCS 120/2.06(c).

-For requesting Board member: (Read the following and sign below.)
+For requesting Boar rd member: (Read the following and sign below.)

-While the Open Meetings Act does not provide a cause of action against me or the Board for disclosing closed session discussions (Swanson v.
-Bd. of Police Commissioners, 197 III.App.3d 592 (2nd Dist.
-1990)), I acknowledge and understand that any disclosures by me of information in the closed session verbatim recordings could subject me to a possible civil action alleging that I created harm to another, i.e., an intentional tort(s).
+disclosing closed sess (2nd Dist.
+1990)), I acl ngs Act does not provide a cause of action against me or the Board for sion discussions (Swanson v.
+Bd. of Police Commissioners, 197 III.App.3d 592 knowledge and understand that any disclosures by me of information in the tim recordings could subject me to a possible civil action alleging that I created an intentional tort(s).

-Requesting Board Member Signature Date DATED : August 13, 2021
+Requesting Board Me ember Signature Date

+DATED · August 13 2 2021